Sleitnick/RbxUtil/docs/ts.md

 ## Installation

-Installing modules works like any other roblox-ts package, except that the suffix will be `@rbxutil`.
+Installing modules works like any other roblox-ts package, except that the prefix will be `@rbxutil`.
 For instance, to install the quaternion library, run the following command:

 ```bash
 $ npm install @rbxutil/quaternion